-On January 28, 2016, at approximately 12:28 p.m., one of our clients was a properly restrained passenger in a vehicle that was travelling in the right-hand lane when another motorist was leaving a Shell Parking lot and attempted to turn left in front of our client.
+On January 28, 2016, at approximately 12:28 p.m., one of our clients was a properly restrained passenger in a vehicle that was traveling in the right-hand lane when another motorist was leaving a Shell Parking lot and attempted to turn left in front of our client.
 The motorist failed to yield the right of way of the vehicle in which our client was traveling causing the two vehicles to collide.
 Our client was transported by ambulance to the hospital for treatment of a wrist fracture.

 Our client suffered several serious wrist fractures as a result of the collision.
 Even though the recovery was expected to take only a year, the pain and stiffness were expected to last for at least 2 years, if not permanently.
 Such injuries usually last for quite a while, especially for traumatic injuries like car crashes, in patients 50 years or older, or in patients who have osteoarthritis.
 Our client met two of the three qualifications for permanent injury: she was older than 50 years of age and she was injured in a traumatic high-energy collision.

 While she could use her arm, and do many things that she did before, her ability to use her right hand and wrist was limited by stiffness in her fingers and intermittent pain.
 Our client was expected to be bound to a lifetime of circumferential pain in her wrist and stiffness in her fingers.
 Her total medical expenses were $58,000.

 Brandon Osterbind and our personal injury team worked with our client to help her obtain a timely $100,000 settlement for her wrist fracture.